RickardKarl/causal-falsify/README.md

 We have implemented three falsification algorithms, which can be used complementarily:

 - **Hierarchical Graphical Independence Constraint (HGIC) Test**:
-  This test jointly assesses whether transportability and unconfoundedness hold across sources.
+  This test jointly assesses whether unconfoundedness and independence of causal mechanisms hold across sources.
 A rejection indicates that at least one of these conditions fails.
 The HGIC test is derived from specific d-separation using constraint-based causal discovery in a hierarchical causal graphical model.

 - **Mechanism Independence Test (MINT)**:
-  Similar to the HGIC test, MINT jointly tests for transportability and unconfoundedness across sources.
+  Similar to the HGIC test, MINT jointly tests for unconfoundedness and independence of causal mechanisms across sources.
 However, it makes a parametric linearity assumption, which greatly improves sample efficiency but may lead to false positives if the linear model is severely misspecified.

 - **Transportability-Based Test**:
   This alternative approach jointly tests for transportability and unconfoundedness across sources.
 A rejection here likewise indicates that at least one of these conditions does not hold.